Bartekkur1/OnlyMemes/README.md

 ## Content Filtering

-TODO
+So AI filtering is expensive which is bad because Im poor and Im not going to spend a single dime on this project, best I can do is my priceless time.

 ## User identity

-Im not going to store any users personal data because of RODO Users will log in using their email and password, I'll store only hash values of those for verification.
+Im not going to store any users personal data because of RODO Users will log in using their email and password, I'll store only hash values of those for verification (Im not sure thats legal)
-This creates a problem of what to display as a user name under a comment or a meme publisher - this will be resolved as a "display name" which user will set manually when registering.
+This creates a problem of what to display as a user name under a comment or a meme publisher - this will be resolved as a "display name" which user will set manually when registering (Im not sure if thats sensitive data)
 Additionally I will forbid of using emails as a display name because thats a personal information.

 ## Features